How Do You Set Up an AdWords Campaign?

 An ad group contains one or more ads that target a shared set of keywords.
 You set a bid to be used when a user enters a search term that triggers the ad to appear, this is known as the cost-per-click (CPC) bid.

 You can also select prices for individual keywords within the ad group.
-You can use ad groups to organize common theme ads, for example an ad group that’s promoting your online document tool to visitors can have the following keywords ‘organize your documents easily’, ‘how to create easy online documents, ‘the simplest way to create online documents’ etc.
+You can use ad groups to organize common theme ads, for example, an ad group that’s promoting your online document tool to visitors can have the following keywords ‘organize your documents easily’, ‘how to create easy online documents’, ‘the simplest way to create online documents’ etc.

-After you’ve selected your keywords, created ad groups, set up a budget, it’s time to create the ad and then connect it to a relevant landing page – this is precisely what we’ll be discussing in the next two chapters.
+After you’ve selected your keywords, created ad groups, set up a budget, it’s time to create the ad and then connect it to a relevant post-click landing page – this is what we’ll be discussing in the next two chapters.